Kong/koko/docs/koko-vs-kong.md

 # Koko Control-Plane vs Kong Control-Plane

 ## Core features

-This document provides a high-level comparison of Koko and Kong Gateway's builtin Control-Plane.
+This document provides a high-level comparison of Koko and Kong Gateway's built-in Control-Plane.

 The following key is used within the document:

 - :x: : Not supported and isn't _likely_ to be supported.
 - :heavy_check_mark: : Supported
-- :calendar: : Planned on the roadmap for 2022
+- :calendar: : Planned for a future release

-This table compares features between Kong's builtin Control-Plane and Koko.

 | Feature                               | Kong's builtin CP  | Koko               |
 |---------------------------------------|--------------------|--------------------|